View of the Cotswold countryside, Area of Outstanding Natural Beauty.

 Keyword:

-South East England is home to two National Parks covering over 2,193km2 between them.
+The South East is home to two National Parks covering over 2,193km2 between them.
 New Forest National Park in Hampshire, famous for its colourful heather, and ponies that wander through the villages and across its large open expanses and forest trails, and South Downs National Park which stretches from Winchester to Eastbourne, through the counties of Hampshire, West Sussex and East Sussex, and is the newest National Park in the UK.
-One of the many iconic images of the South, is the white chalk cliffs of the Seven Sisters and Beachy Head which is part of the South Downs, along with the famous Devils Dyke, Blackdown and ancient forests of Kingsley Vale, all providing some of the best countryside in the UK.
 Don't miss the chance to visit both parks when you are here in South East England, they have very different landscapes and experiences to enjoy.

 Beautiful Places Near Me

-There are an amazing nine National Landscapes (Formally known as AONB) in South East England.
+Explore one of the nine National Landscapes (formally known as AONB) in South East England.
 These have been recognised for their exceptional landscape, character, and natural beauty, and are prized enough to be protected for all to enjoy.
 Whether you choose to hunt for dinosaur footprints on the Isle of Wight, follow in the path of Olympians in the Surrey Hills or be charmed by the space and beauty of Chichester Harbour, these areas offer the chance to explore the beautiful English countryside easily.
 Reaching into every county in the South East it doesn't matter where you stay or visit, it is easy to head out and explore these stunning rural areas with the Kent Downs, Surrey Hills, North Wessex Downs and Chiltern Hills providing the easiest access to countryside near London.

 • The Cotswolds, Oxfordshire